BrodyPinto/SYE-RolandGarros/task_list.md

 ## Task List

+## For November 7

+1. For a player of interest, start to make plots of perhaps their serve location and/or return location, colouring by whether or the point was "important" (was a break point, was a deuce point, was a tiebreak point, or some other "easy" metric of importance).

+2. Parse to get player names, round, year.

+3. For Nadal, looking at his play through time.

+4. Think through how to get a particular player as "Player 1" for an entire set of matches.

+5. MH: Look at player_id in data Ben used.

+6. MH: Refresh on how to start an R package (especially if it's possible to do it with an existing repository).

 ## For October 31

 1. For a player of interest, start to make plots of perhaps their serve location and/or return location, colouring by whether or the point was "important" (was a break point, was a deuce point, was a tiebreak point, or some other "easy" metric of importance).